AdamPoper/Canvas/README.md

 Canvas supports drawing with any color, drawing squares, circles, triangles, and in the future, any arbituary shape.
 Canvas also supports image loading for including images in the drawing.
 The user can save their creation as a png image.

+Canvas is made using my custom graphics library, AP2DGL.

 ![](house.png)